michaelnoi/michaelnoi.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I am a second-year Master's student at the Technical University of Munich.
 I am interested in 3D computer vision, generative models and fruitfully combining the two.
-Currently, I am working as a research assistant at the [Ommerlab](https://ommer-lab.com/) at the [University of Munich (LMU)](https://www.lmu.de/en/).
+Currently, I am doing a research project supervised by [Chuanxia Zheng](https://chuanxiaz.com/) and [Yan Xia](https://yan-xia.github.io/) ([VGG](https://www.robots.ox.ac.uk/~vgg/) at Oxford).
+I also work as a research assistant at the [Ommerlab](https://ommer-lab.com/) supervised by [Stephan Baumann](https://stefan-baumann.eu/).

-On the side, I am engaged in the educational offerings of [TUM.ai](https://tum-ai.com/) and organize the TUM.ai paper reading circle.
-If you are in Munich, interested in (3D) computer vision, generative modeling or machine learning in general and want to join or present in a session, feel free to reach out anytime.
-Also, I love endurance sports.
+For almost two years now, I am engaged in the educational offerings of [TUM.ai](https://tum-ai.com/) and organize the TUM.ai paper reading circle discussing papers on (3D) computer vision, generative modeling and machine learning in general.
+Feel free to reach out if you want to join a session.

 Previously, I obtained my B.Sc. in Computer Science and B.A. in Philosophy from the University of Munich.